surya-narayanan/surya-narayanan.github.io/books.md

 27. The Gulag Archipelago
 28. Guns, Germs, and Steel: The Fates of Human Societies
 29. Oration on the Dignity of Man
+30. Airless Spaces
+31. The Dialectic of Sex